rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 +++
-title = "How to use React's Provider Pattern with React's Context API" description = "Wondering about React's provider pattern?
-This article gives you a introduction to the pattern, various use cases where it can be applied, and how it can be implemented by using React's context API.
-React's provider pattern can help you to scale your state management or to introduce theming in your application ..." date = "2017-07-11T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"] keywords = ["react provider pattern", "react context API"] news_keywords = ["react provider pattern"] hashtag = "#ReactJs" card = "img/posts/react-provider-pattern-context/banner_640.jpg" banner = "img/posts/react-provider-pattern-context/banner.jpg"
+title = "How to use React's Provider Pattern with React's Context API" description = "React's Provider Pattern is deployed by using React's Context API.
+It helps you to pass props from a parent component to deeply nested components in the component hierarchy.
+After having read the article, you will know how to use it yourself and how Redux and MobX are using it as well ..." date = "2017-07-11T13:50:46+02:00" tags = ["React", "JavaScript"] categories = ["React", "JavaScript"] keywords = ["react provider pattern", "react context API"] news_keywords = ["react provider pattern", "react context API"] hashtag = "#ReactJs" card = "img/posts/react-provider-pattern-context/banner_640.jpg" banner = "img/posts/react-provider-pattern-context/banner.jpg"